argoproj/argo-events/docs/setup/nats.md

 1. Make sure to have NATS cluster deployed in the Kubernetes.
 If you don't have one already installed, please refer https://github.com/nats-io/nats-operator for details.

-   To test the NATS gateway quickly, you can set up a test only NATS cluster by deploying following resource,
+   NATS cluster setup for test purposes,

         apiVersion: v1
         kind: Service